dabit3/aws-amplify-workshop-react-native/README.md

 > To view the new Cognito authentication service at any time after its creation, go to the dashboard at [https://console.aws.amazon.com/cognito/](https://console.aws.amazon.com/cognito/).
 Also be sure that your region is set correctly.

-### Configuring the React applicaion
+### Configuring the React Native applicaion

 Now, our resources are created & we can start using them!

 The first thing we need to do is to configure our React application to be aware of our new AWS Amplify project.
-We can do this by referencing the auto-generated `aws-exports.js` file that is now in our src folder.
+We can do this by referencing the auto-generated `aws-exports.js` file that is now in our root folder.

-To configure the app, open __src/index.js__ and add the following code below the last import:
+To configure the app, open __index.js__ and add the following code below the last import:

 ```js
 import Amplify from 'aws-amplify'